graphql-rust/juniper/docs/book/content/types/interfaces.md

 Interfaces
 ==========

 [GraphQL interfaces][1] map well to interfaces known from common object-oriented languages such as Java or C#, but Rust, unfortunately, has no concept that maps perfectly to them.
-The nearest analogue of [GraphQL interfaces][1] are Rust traits, and the main difference is that in GraphQL [interface type][1] serves both as an _abstraction_ and a _boxed value (downcastable to concrete implementers)_, while in Rust, a trait is an _abstraction only_ and _to represent such a boxed value a separate type is required_, like enum or trait object, because Rust trait does not represent a type itself, and so can have no values.
+The nearest analogue of [GraphQL interfaces][1] are Rust traits, and the main difference is that in GraphQL an [interface type][1] serves both as an _abstraction_ and a _boxed value (downcastable to concrete implementers)_, while in Rust, a trait is an _abstraction only_ and _to represent such a boxed value a separate type is required_, like enum or trait object, because Rust trait doesn't represent a type itself, and so can have no values.
 This difference imposes some unintuitive and non-obvious corner cases when we try to express [GraphQL interfaces][1] in Rust, but on the other hand gives you full control over which type is backing your interface, and how it's resolved.

-For implementing [GraphQL interfaces][1] Juniper provides `#[graphql_interface]` macro.
+For implementing [GraphQL interfaces][1] Juniper provides the `#[graphql_interface]` macro.